isabella232/magento-learn.en/help/free-video-library/indexers.md

 ---
 title: Splitting Price Indexer by Dimension and Run Indexation in Paralel Mode
-Description: In this short video, we will show you how to split catalog product price indexer by dimension.
+description: In this short video, we will show you how to split catalog product price indexer by dimension.
 feature: Video Pages
 topics: development
 kt: 5561, 5562